MRGilak/moonwalk/_notes/Robotics/Mathematical Modeling of a Single Leg Robot.md

 ---
 layout: note
 title: "Mathematical Modeling of a Single Leg Robot"
-date: 2025-08-20
+date: 2025-09-12
-excerpt: "The mathematical modeling of a single leg robot involves determining the optimal inputs for hip and knee torques to achieve desired height and ground force, considering the robots dynamic behavior an"
+excerpt: "The problem involves controlling a single leg robot by determining inputs to achieve desired height and force."
 ---

 #Robotics #Modeling